 Lower User Engagement

-Many websites thrive on user interactions, like click to tweet widgets, user ratings, comments, and so on.
+Many websites thrive on user interactions, like click-to-tweet widgets, user ratings, comments, and so on.
 Google AMP makes it quite difficult for website owners to keep users engaged and interact with their content.

 Should You Disable Google AMP?

 The answer to this question actually depends on your website.
-If mobile users make the majority of your audience, then you may still want to use AMP.
+If mobile users make up the majority of your audience, then you may still want to use AMP.

-On the other hand, if you have tried Google AMP, and it has negatively affected your conversion rates, then you should probably disable Google AMP on your website.
+On the other hand, if you have tried Google AMP and it has negatively affected your conversion rates, then you should probably disable Google AMP on your website.

 Contrary to popular belief, Google does not penalize websites for not using AMP.
-You can still improve your website’s speed and performance on mobile to compete for mobile search audience.
+You can still improve your website’s speed and performance on mobile to compete for a mobile search audience.

-Step 1.
-Disabling Google AMP in WordPress
+Disabling Google AMP Plugins in WordPress

 To fix this problem, you need to redirect users coming to AMP pages to the regular non-AMP pages.